Helpmewithbiblestudy.org

 With this Hebrew literary device, the inflection point of the chiasm (Eph 5:14) would be the focus of interest by the Bible interpreter.

 Written to Believers, the chiasm discourages the participation of sinful behavior yet recognizes that many do.
-The exhortation to "awake and arise" uses sleep in a metaphoric sense as to be indifferent to one's salvation and dead to symbolically represent a spiritual deadness.
+The exhortation to "awake and arise" uses sleep in a metaphoric sense as to be indifferent to one's salvation and sin; "dead" symbolically represents a spiritual deadness.

 Understanding the background of Ephesus may provide a deeper understanding to Paul's exhortation.